JaapvanEkris/openrowingmonitor/docs/installation.md

 ```

 Just answer the questions from the script and OpenRowingMonitor will be installed for you completely.

+> [!NOTE]
+> Might this install process fail for some reason, you can start it again withoug issue and it will continue.
+Especially during installation of npm packages, this is known to happen.

 <!-- markdownlint-disable-next-line no-inline-html -->
 <details>